feathersdev/website/auth/platforms/nodejs.md

 # NodeJS

-Feathers Cloud Auth requests can be verified in [NodeJS](https://nodejs.org/) with any framework.
+Feathers Auth requests can be verified in [NodeJS](https://nodejs.org/) with any framework.

 ## HTTP